-3. Major Offences (multiple minor First Time & Counselling/Reprimanding
+- Counselling/Reprimanding

-offences may be classified as a Self/Public reflection
+- Self/Public reflection

-major offence) Repeat Offenders Removal of privileges (i.e.

-confiscation of handphones)
+- Removal of privileges (i.e. confiscation of handphones)

-Exa mples (non-exhaustive): Parental Involvement
+- Parental Involvement

-Leaving school without permission Corrective work order
+- · Corrective work order

-• Truancy After-School Detention
+- After-School Detention

-• Cheating in assessments/

-tests/exams In-school/home suspension
+- In-school/home suspension

-• Forgery • Caning

-• Open defiance and rudeness (private/classroom/public)
+- Caning (private/classroom/public)

-• Bullying (including verbal and cyber Removal from any current
+- Removal from any current leadership position

-bullying) leadership position

-• Abuse of Technology Referral to police
+- Referral to police

-• Arson Expulsion
+- Expulsion

-• Theft • All smoking/vaping offences

-• Vandalism will be referred to Health
+- All smoking/vaping offences will be referred to Health Science Authority.

-• Assault Science Authority.

-• Fighting All substance-abuse offences

-• Gambling will be referred to Central
+- All substance-abuse offences will be referred to Central Narcotics Bureau.

-• Gangsterism Narcotics Bureau.

-• Pornography

-• Possession of Weapons Any offence against the law

-• Possession of lighters/matches of the Republic of Singapore

-• Smoking is a very serious offence and

-• Substance abuse as such, the school may

-• Sexual abuse / Molestation consider expulsion of any

-• Outrage of Modesty student guilty of such an
+- Any offence against the law of the Republic of Singapore is a very serious offence and as such, the school may consider expulsion of any student guilty of such an offence.

-• Trespassing offence.

-• Causing public nuisance

-1